bergano65/azure-docs.ru-ru/articles/active-directory/develop/scenario-daemon-acquire-token.md

 # The pattern to acquire a token looks like this.
 result = None

-# Firstly, looks up a token from cache
+# First, the code looks up a token from the cache.
-# Since we are looking for token for the current app, NOT for an end user,
+# Because we're looking for a token for the current app, not for a user,
-# notice we give account parameter as None.
+# use None for the account parameter.
 result = app.acquire_token_silent(config["scope"], account=None)

 if not result: